 If you love nothing more than hanging out poolside with a frosty drink in hand, Las Vegas has plenty of pool weather ideal for doing just that.
 For those who love swimming, lazing in the sun, and the poolside lifestyle there are specific months to plan your Las Vegas getaway.
 For temperatures at least in the 70s, your best months for good weather in Las Vegas are between May and September.
 Of course, you might find yourself in Las Vegas on a day in February when it's 64 degrees and a heated pool beckons you, but those are the months that are ideal for sun lovers.

-Finding a Las Vegas Pool for You
+Finding a Pool

 There are popular swimming pools in Las Vegas with something for everyone.
 Las Vegas swimming pools range from small, quiet, secluded places where you can relax, to huge complexes with acres of landscaped grounds and multiple pools.
 Vegas offers many innovations when it comes to pools—swim-up blackjack, lazy rivers, and even topless sun worshiping.